 UW-Eau Claire and University Studies Abroad Consortium (USAC) entered into a cooperative agreement for the Ghana program beginning with the 2014-2015 academic year.
 USAC Ghana classes and offices are located on the University of Ghana campus.
-Students on the summer program will take courses taught by local or visiting USAC hired faculty.
+Students will take a combination of USAC and University of Ghana courses on this program.